liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/06-creating-screenlets.markdown

 the following features:

 - Allows entry of a URL in a text box.
-- Checks if the URL is valid and extract its title value.
+- Checks if the URL is valid and extracts its title value.
 - Shows a preview image and title for user confirmation.
-- Allows the user to modify the title.
+- Lets the user modify the title.
 - Upon user confirmation, the URL and title is sent back to the Liferay instance's Bookmark services to be saved.

 Use these steps to implement this screenlet:

 1. Create a new `xib` called `BookmarkView_default.xib`.
 You'll build your UI here using Interface Builder.
-Put in two text box fields (`UITextField`) for the URL and title.
-Also, add a couple of buttons to let the user retrieve the title and save the bookmark.
+Put in two text box fields (`UITextField`).
+   You'll use these for the URL and title.
+Also, add two buttons to let the user retrieve the title and save the bookmark.
 To differentiate between these two user actions, assign a value for the `restorationIdentifier` property in each button.

     ![Figure 2: The new `xib` file for the new screenlet.](../../images/screens-ios-xcode-add-bookmark.png)